-To have 1,000,000 contacts in Hubspot’s Marketing Hub, you’ll need to be on the Enterprise plan, which will cost you almost $10,000 per month.
+To have 1,000,000 contacts in HubSpot’s Marketing Hub, you’ll need to be on the Enterprise plan, which will cost you almost $10,000 per month.

 It’s easy to find stories online of people who have been charged exorbitant amounts of money for contacts added to the Marketing Hub after using the free CRM.
-Read this account by Darragh Geoghegan, who now is VP of Revenue Operatations at EcoOnline, and who moved from Salesforce to Hubspot:
+Read this account by Darragh Geoghegan, who now is VP of Revenue Operations at EcoOnline, and who moved from Salesforce to HubSpot:

 While it may not matter to large, enterprise companies with 7-figure IT budgets, these limitations can cost small businesses much more than they’re able to afford.

 6 Tools to Help You Overcome the Limitations of HubSpot